aanchal-fatwani/js-best-practices/README.md

 20. ### Avoid heavy nesting
     Avoid excessive nesting in your code, use generic functions instead, and aim for code that is easy to read and understand.

-    Another issue with nesting is variable names and loops.
+    A common issue with nesting is variable names and loops.
 Starting with 'i' as the iterator and moving on to 'j', 'k', 'l', and beyond can quickly get messy.
 Use descriptive variable names to avoid confusion.

     **[⬆ Back to Top](#table-of-contents)**